Marklogic-retired/marklogic-data-hub/examples/mapping-example/README.md

 This example project demonstrates the new mapping features in Data Hub 5.1.0.
 Note that it requires the use of MarkLogic 10 because it demonstrates usage of a [JavaScript module](https://docs.marklogic.com/guide/jsref/modules).

+This project has been updated for the 5.3.0 release so that it can be deployed to a DHS instance and accessed via Hub Central.

 ## How to install

-To try this project out using QuickStart, start with a clean MarkLogic instance - i.e. without an existing Data hub installation.
+To try this project out, start with a clean DHS or MarkLogic instance - i.e. without an existing Data hub installation.
 Then, install the project's application via Gradle.

 First, initialize the project: